MelvinSam2000/nes-emu/README.md

 as well as web-audio-api crate (cross-platform native audio library that resembles WebAudio browser api).
 Has debugging functionality (CHR-ROM and VRAM visualization, as well as debug cli console)

-Targets web as a WASM application, using Yew framework and web-sys bindings.
+Targets web as a WASM application, using Yew framework, web-sys bindings and SASS for styling.
+Playable in desktop and mobile but made with mobile in mind.
-Currently only playable on Mobile Browser, with no Audio (thank you Android)

 ## Installation

-Rust and Cargo are required (ofc).
+Rust and Cargo are required.
 Project consists of 3 cargo crates: the NES library, the desktop binary target, and the web binary target.

 The desktop target uses 2 crates for windowing and audio.
 The required shared libraries for these crates are likely to be already installed on your system but I cant guarantee that.